techatpark/gurukulams-book/README.md

 # (Optional) Set to hide nested sections or pages at that level.
 Works only with file-tree menu mode
 bookCollapseSection = true

-# (Optional) Set true to hide page or section from side menu (if BookMenuBundle not set)
-bookHidden = false

 # (Optional) If you have enabled BookComments for the site, you can disable it for specific pages.
 bookComments = true